dougeby/IntuneDocs/intune/apps-selective-wipe.md

 ---
 # required metadata

-title: How to wipe only corporate data from appstitleSuffix: "Intune on Azure"
+title: How to wipe only corporate data from appstitleSuffix: "Azure portal"
 description: Learn how to selectively wipe apps with Microsoft Intune."
 keywords:
 author: andredm7